Oseni-Joshua/Oseni-Joshua/README.md

 ## 📌 About Me

 - 🧑‍💻 I'm a passionate software developer who loves clean code and creative solutions.
-- 🎯 Currently working on [Your current project or focus].
+- 🎯 Currently working on Your current project or focus.
-- 🌍 Based in [Your Country/City].
+- 🌍 Based in Your Country/City.
 - 🕹️ I enjoy building apps, learning new tech, and geeking out over cool dev tools.
 - 🚀 My goal is to keep growing and help others grow too!